hypered/curiosity/README.md

     rebuild an image or create a new Droplet.
 Note that I specified `cty-2.hypered.systems` within the script instead of its IP address.
 See below.

-# The `smartcoop.sh` domain

-I've bought the domain at Namecheap on 2022-06-08 and configured Namecheap to use DO's name servers.
-I've created the `smartcoop.sh` domain manually within the DO web interface (within the "curiosity" project).
-Then I've created an A record for `@`, associated to the above IP address.

-The domain expires in 2023 June and will not be renewed.
-Instead, the work will be moved to `cty-1.hypered.systems`. (`cty-2.hypered.systems` is used for the current version.)

 # Acknowledgement

 This project was initially carried for Smart Coop, from August 2022 till January 2023.
 The version done for Smart Coop is easily available in the `smartcoop.sh` branch.
 The corresponding domain expired in June 2023.

+The work done done for Smart Coop is visible at `cty-1.hypered.systems`.
+(`cty-2.hypered.systems` is used for the current version.)